simonsisay/dink-url-shortner/README.md

 To run the project

-cd into the frontend directory run
+cd into the frontend directory and run

 yarn or npm install